HopeSource provides a wide variety of services including:

 You don't have to take anything you don't want or can't use.
 You can visit up to twice a month.
 Many times people only need the meat, milk, fresh fruit, and vegetables at the end of the month when their SNAP (food stamps) have all been used.

-Also - both F.I.S.H. and Cle Elum Food Bank's have donated bread and other items available without actually having to get a box.
+Both the FISH and HopeSource Cle Elum food banks have donated bread and other items available without signing up for a full box.

 Building rehabilitation is beyond the scope of the weatherization program.
 Incidental repairs necessary for the effective performance or preservation of weatherization materials can be made.
 Most repairs or improvements made to a home must be able to pay for themselves in energy savings.